stacklane/docs/🗄/Article/settings/nested.md

 a configured nested site `/🔌store.yaml` would host the nested site at `https://abccompany.com/store/`

+# Base URLs {#base}

+Development of a nested site should be no different than if the site is intended for deployment on a root domain.
+The final deployment location of the site (root domain or nested path) is code agnostic.
+Therefore the nested site's code should *not* hardcode its final mount location.
+Stacklane automatically applies a few simple rules to facilitate this.
+The following scenarios are automatically modified to include with the mount path prefix of the nested site:

+- Static assets such as links to scripts / images.
+- Redirects from JavaScript endpoints.
+- Form actions beginning with `/` &mdash; `<form ... action="/my-endpoint">`
+- *Any* HTML attribute in the format `href="/my/path"` where the attribute ends with `href` and its value begins with `/`.

+The last rule covers a variety of scenarios including `a`, as well as custom attributes, for example:

+`data-custom-value-href="/the/path"`

+Another approach for client side JavaScript is to specify a `base` in `<html>` or `<body>`, such as this:

+`<html data-base-href="/">`

+If the site is deployed to the root domain then this will always be `/`.

+Otherwise it will be the mount path where parent site is nesting this site.

 # `source`

 The only required field for a site mount is the location to obtain the nested site's source code.